junpataleta/devdocs/general/development/policies/accessibility.md

 #### Moodle App

-The Moodle App was accredited to meet WCAG 2.2 Level AA conformance on 7 April 2025.
+The Moodle App has been accredited to meet WCAG 2.2 Level AA conformance on 7 April 2025.
 See [MOBILE-4595](https://moodle.atlassian.net/browse/MOBILE-4595) for more details.

 #### Moodle Workplace